Woodland Park 71 Excellent

 What's it like Living in Woodland Park?

-Woodland Park is a small-sized city located in the state of Colorado.
-The city has a population of 7,943 residents.
-At 93%, the majority of the Woodland Park population is White; this is followed by 1% Black and 1% American Indian and Alaskan.
+Located in the state of Colorado, Woodland Park is a small city with a population of 8,130 residents.
+If we look at the most recent Census, Woodland Park is known to have a predominantly White population.
+The next two most common races are Black and American Indian and Alaskan.
 An important consideration when living in Woodland Park is the longer-than-average commute times.
 If you seek a short work commute, this area may not be the best choice for you.
 The one-way commute time here typically takes 31 minutes, far surpassing the national average of 26 minutes.

 Best Places to Live in and Around Woodland Park